Pavocracy/leetscraper/docs/VERIFY_SIGNED_PACKAGES.md

 ### Trust this key if you wish

-If you wish to trust this key, you can find the [public key here](https://github.com/Pavocracy/Pavocracy/blob/main/public.key) or download it with gpg.
+If you wish to trust this key, you can find the [public key here](https://github.com/Pavocracy/Pavocracy/blob/main/pavocracy.pub) or download it with gpg.

 If you downloaded the public key, import it using:
-`gpg --import public.key`
+`gpg --import pavocracy.pub`

 Otherwise you can get it with gpg using:
 `gpg --recv-keys D959AEE8875DEEE6`